-2. If you enjoy your diving head to the stunning island of Tioman, just an hour''s flight off the east coast in the middle of a marine park.
-Here you can kick off your shoes and hide out at JapaMala Resort.
-Hidden away from the rest of the island by jungle, this little diamond sits happily on its own stretch of perfect white sand beach.
-This is true rustic jungle chic and without a doubt the Seychelles of Asia!
+2. If you enjoy diving head to the island of Tioman, just an hour’s flight off the east coast in the middle of a marine park.
+Here you can kick off your shoes and hide out at jungle-chic JapaMala Resort.

-4. Between May and October Malaysia’s unspoilt East Coast is enjoying its best weather, making it a perfect time to visit Tanjong Jara, a traditional but luxurious reateat located on a secluded stretch of beach.
-Outside the Resort, enjoy cycle tours to nearby fishing villages, trek through the jungle, join a river cruise or explore the reefs by diving or snorkelling off Tenggol Island – one of Asia’s best kept dive secrets
+4. Our summer is the perfect time to visit Tanjong Jara, a traditional but luxurious retreat located on a secluded stretch of beach on Malaysia’s East Coast.
+Outside the Resort, enjoy cycle tours to nearby fishing villages, trek through the jungle or join a river cruise.

-Malaysia is split into two parts, the first being the mainland of Peninsula Malaysia (including the islands of Langkawi, Penang and Pangkor) which is sandwiched between Thailand to the North and Singapore to the South.
-East Malaysia consists of the two states, Sabah and Sarawak, on the island of Borneo to the East.
-Borneo is also shared with the Royal Kingdom of Brunei and the Indonesian province of Kalimantan to the South.
+Malaysia is split into two parts, the first being the mainland of Peninsula Malaysia (including the islands of Langkawi, Penang and Pangkor) and East Malaysia which consists of the two states, Sabah and Sarawak, on the island of Borneo.
+With a regular network of domestic flights these different regions can easily be combined on any Malaysia holiday.